zyonecode/zyonecode/README.md

 ### 👋 Hey, I'm Ghazy

-I am a frontend developer, I have knowledge and skills in developing attractive and responsive user interfaces for websites and applications
+I am a full-stack developer with knowledge and skills in comprehensive software development, from frontend to backend.
+I have experience in developing attractive and responsive user interfaces for websites and applications.

 ### **Tools**